SandovalVerissimoDeSousa/IEEE_Transfer-learning-for-face-anti-spoofing-detection/README.md

 * The Preprocessing notebook details the handling of the training data and the preprocessing techniques used.

 * The Experimentation notebook details the training process and the experiments made throughout this paper.

+## Python Scripts

+We also provided our pythons scripts used for processing the dataset frames, data loading, face alignment and face_extraction.